KatherineMichel/church-website-and-marketing-on-a-budget/google_trends.md

 ### Phrase "Upworthy," for region worldwide

-Google Trends graph for the phrase ["Upworthy" (region: worldwide)](http://www.google.com/trends/explore#q=upworthy), beginning when Upworthy was founded in 2012, until 2015:
+Google Trends graph for the phrase ["Upworthy" (region: worldwide)](http://www.google.com/trends/explore#q=upworthy), from 2004 to 2015.
+Upworthy was founded in 2012,:

 ![](google-maps-and-trends/google-trends-upworthy-worldwide.png)